This post is also available in:

 What to get:

 Hoarding supplies from grocery stores is harmful.
 There are no known supply shortages of any grocery product.
 The current shortages we are experiencing are a result of massive amounts of people engaging in panic, and emptying current stocks of supplies.
-As a result, people who are regularly in need for these supplies such as the very sick, elderly, nursing homes ,hospice care, cancer patients, and others are being negatively impacted.
+As a result, people who are regularly in need of these supplies such as the very sick, elderly, nursing homes, hospice care, cancer patients, and others are being negatively impacted.

 Readiness checklist for individuals and families